symbol/symbol-docs/source/concepts/account.rst

 Accounts become truly smart when configured with special rules – directly on the NEM blockchain – that define how they relate and control each other, as well as how their contents can be updated and transferred.
 One crucial type of rule is :doc:`multisig <multisig-account>` control that allows ownership of account based assets to be shared in a variety of ways between multiple parties, all in the blockchain.

-.. raw:: html

-    <h2>Properties</h2>
+**********
+Properties
+**********

 An account has the following properties:

     **Private Key**

-    The private key is a random 256-bit integer, which uniquely identifies a NEM account.

-    The probability to randomly generate a secret key that is linked to an account already existing is 10^77.
-Collision probability is, cryptographically speaking, negligible.
+    A :ref:`private key <keypair>` is a key to an account.
+Anyone having the private key to an account can initiate any account related action.

-    .. note:: Your private key holds all the power of your account.
-It is a priority to make sure it is backed up safely somewhere **offline**.
+    .. note:: The private key must be kept secret at all costs.
+Make sure your private key is backed up safely somewhere offline.

     **Public key**

-    The **public key** is cryptographically derived from the private key.
-NEM is using the ``Ed25519 elliptic curve`` with the ``SHA3`` hashing algorithm.

-    The public key of an account is stored in the blockchain with the first issued transaction.
+    The :ref:`public key <keypair>` can be used to verify signatures of the account.
+The public key is stored in the blockchain with the first issued transaction.
 An account which has not issued any transaction has its public key field empty.

-    .. note:: It is recommended to share the address instead of the public key, as it contains more information, such as a validity check and which network it uses (public, testnet or private).

     **Address**

-    A NEM address is a base-32 :sup:`3` encoded triplet consisting of:

-    * Network byte
-    * 160-bit hash of the account’s public key
-    * 4 byte checksum

-    The checksum allows for quick recognition of mistyped addresses.
-It is possible to send XEM to any valid address even if the address has not previously participated in any transaction.
-If nobody owns the private key of the account to which the XEM is sent, the XEM is most likely lost forever.

-    The following steps are performed to convert a public key to an address:

-    1. Perform 256-bit Sha3 on the public key
-    2. Perform 160-bit Ripemd of hash resulting from step 1.
-    3. Prepend version byte to Ripemd hash (either 0x68 or 0x98)
-    4. Perform 256-bit Sha3 on the result, take the first four bytes as a checksum
-    5. Concatenate output of step 3 and the checksum from step 4
-    6. Encode result using base32

-    From the explanation above, you can create an account without ever interacting with the blockchain.

-    Does it mean that all possible accounts are pre-defined on the blockchain?
-No. It means that only accounts that have had a transaction involving the account are tracked in the blockchain.
+    Each account has a unique :ref:`address <address>`.
+You will normally share the derived address instead, as it is shorter and gathers more information.

+    **Balance**

+    Amount of different :doc:`mosaics <mosaic>` the account owns.